red-perfume/red-perfume.github.io/markdown/getting-started.md

 1. If you do not have a `package.json` in your project run `npm init -y`
 1. `npm install --save-dev red-perfume`
 1. `npm set-script atomize "node ./atomize.js"`
-1. Create a file called `atomize.js` and set up Red Perfume in it for your project, example:
+1. Create a file called `atomize.js` and set up Red Perfume in it for your project (example below)
+1. Then run `npm run atomize`

 ```js
 const redPerfume = require('red-perfume');